-NAGANO, Japan (AP) _ From the bench-clearing celebration, you would have thought the Swedish women’s hockey team had won an Olympic gold medal.
+NAGANO, Japan (AP) _ From the bench-clearing celebration, you would have though the Swedish women’s hockey team had won an Olympic gold medal.

 The Swedish team leaped en masse from the bench when Pia Morelius deflected Therese Sjoelander’s power-play shot past U.S. goalie Sara DeCosta to make it 1-0 midway through the first period.

 ``They used to do that at home and they shouldn’t do that,″ Swedish coach Bengt Olsson said. ``But I must say I’d be willing, if they had more goals, to have them leave the bench.″

 It was Sweden’s only shot in the period _ one of three in the game _ as the team’s defense choked off the United States’ offense through most of the game’s first half.

 ``I wish we had the same shooting percentage Sweden had against us,″ U.S. coach Ben Smith joked. ``It took us a while before we could solve some of the defensive problems they were throwing at us.″